svanlaere/adduserdata/README.md

 # Add userdata
-Wolf CMS example plugin on how to add data after creating a new user Enable it in your Wolf admin, then insert a new user then check your user_key colomn.
+Wolf CMS example plugin on how to add data after creating a new user.
+Enable it in your Wolf admin, then insert a new user then check your user_key colomn.
 The plugin adds a user_key column in the user table.